JinheonBaek/JinheonBaek.github.io/about/index.md

 ## About Me

 Hi, I'm an M.S. student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
-I do research on Machine Learning with Graph Neural Networks in these days.
+I do research on Machine Learning for Graphs in these days.

 I finished my B.S.
 (Computer Science and Engineering) and B.E.
 (Software Technology and Enterprise Program) degrees at Korea University.
 During my undergraduate years, I had some experiences in software development with a start-up career.